nonescz/turris-user-docs/docs/basics/first-setup/ethernetless.md

 # First setup of Turris Omnia and Mox without Ethernet LAN

-These days it is common that laptops do not have Ethernet sockets and that can make initiae configuration of Turris routers pretty complicated.
+These days it is common that laptops do not have Ethernet sockets and that can make initiate configuration of Turris routers pretty complicated.
 An alternative initial configuration was added in Turris OS 5.2.0.
 It uses a configuration file on an USB flash drive to set the password for the web configuration interface and to enable the Wi-Fi.